edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 The official [Raspberry Pi Ubuntu Core](https://ubuntu.com/download/raspberry-pi-core) image includes that gadget.
 It is NOT possible to use this snap on Linux distributions that have the GPIO confinement but not the interface (e.g. Ubuntu Server 20.04), unless for development purposes.

-In development environments, it is possible to install the snap in dev mode (using `--devmode` flag which disables security confinement and automatic upgrades) and allows direct GPIO access.
+In development environments, it is possible to install the snap in dev mode (using `--devmode` flag which disables security confinement and automatic upgrades) to allow direct GPIO access.

 The `gpio` interface provides slots for each GPIO channel.
 The slots can be listed using:
 ```bash